 With the 7 am entry time, it’s possible to attempt to score Guardians of the Galaxy: Cosmic Rewind boarding passes from outside the park before you start your day.
 If you’re unsuccessful, you can change your Disney Park Pass reservations day-of to Animal Kingdom subject to availability.

-Again, we must emphasize that this is not pertinent as of Summer 2022.
-Right now, reservations are filling up almost every day and there’s a lot of risk in getting “stuck” with multiple EPCOT reservations if you attempt this.
+Keep in mind that this is a risky approach on busy days when reservations are filling up, but that has not been occurring as of early 2023.
 Nevertheless, keep an eye on the Disney Park Pass availability calendar and switch in advance if this looks like it’s becoming an option around your travel dates.

 Common Cosmic Rewind Ride & VQ Questions